 So what does this mean for the future of sustainability leadership development?
 Well the first clue for me was through a comment made by a client during a residential programme.
 It came privately, whispered in my ear as I stood making a cup of tea.
 “What’s happening here is performative - it’s art.”

-Every combination of client, group and context creates an utterly unique substance.
-Like the dream-stone, it has its own grain, fault-lines and density.
+Every combination of client, group and context create an utterly unique substance.
+Like the dream stone, it has its own grain, fault lines and density.
 Each sculpture might start the same way - knock the first corner off the block, try to hew some kind of rough shape based on a loose idea.
 But very soon the work defies standardisation.
 It cannot be subject to the same rules and ideas as any previous work.
 It cannot be controlled or predicted.
 It must reveal itself naturally, in real-time, in response to the many forces acting upon it.

 Off the map

-With sustainability leadership we are preparing for an unknowable future.
-We have to work out how to respond to unpredictable events, how to adapt, how to build resilience and community in circumstances we cannot yet even imagine.
+With sustainability leadership, we are preparing for an unknowable future.
+We have to work out how to respond to unpredictable events, how to adapt, and how to build resilience and community in circumstances we cannot yet even imagine.
 We need to be able to lead in a new ecological - and therefore social - context.
-There simply isn’t a map for this journey - we have to learn how to navigate in response to the terrain itself.
+There simply isn’t a map for this journey - we must learn how to navigate in response to the terrain.
 Outdoor leaders call this, ‘route finding’ which is a completely different skill to ‘map reading’.

 This article is humbly dedicated to the memory of the late Chris Seeley - a most artful leader.